 For we too, were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful detesting one another.
 I don't like it.
 I don't like it, but it's in the Bible, it's the word of God, and it's the will of God.
 Here's the point I want us to remind us of God has established offices of authority on the Earth, political leaders, militaries, police, teachers, pastor, etc. And what these verses are telling us write this down is that God expects us to honor offices of authority, even when the person occupying that office is not worthy of honor.

 I'll say it again in case you didn't get it.
 God expects us to honor offices of authority, even when the person occupying that office is not worthy of honor.
 How far does this go?
 Well, in the strange little book of Jude, we read about a moment in time when the Archangel Michael was arguing with Satan because Satan wanted the body of Moses, which is a subject for another day.
-And this is what it says in June 9.
+And this is what it says in Jude 9.

 It's on your outlines.
-Yet when Michael the Archangel was disputing with the devil in an argument about Hosea body, he did not dare utter a slanderous condemnation against him, but said, the Lord rebuke you.
+Yet when Michael the Archangel was disputing with the devil in an argument about Moses' body, he did not dare utter a slanderous condemnation against him, but said, the Lord rebuke you.
 Here's the point.
 If you haven't heard this, we've talked about it before.
 This will blow your mind.

 Satan currently occupies an office that is worthy of honor.
 What office Jesus told us?
 He's the current ruler of this world.
 It's an office that was once held by Adam.
 And it's an office that will be held in the future by Jesus himself.